Belgium detains 12 people in anti-terrorism raids

-BRUSSELS Belgian police detained 12 people in connection with the Brussels bombings of March last year, after a series of home searches, federal prosecutors said in a statement.
+BRUSSELS (Reuters) - Belgian police detained 12 people in connection with the Brussels bombings of March last year, after a series of home searches, federal prosecutors said in a statement.

 Police carried out 14 house searches and a judge will decide in the coming hours whether the 12 people will be detained further, the statement said.